NoSubstitute/SPOGOU/README.md

-# SPOGOU - Set Password On Group Of Users
+# SPOGOU - Set Password On a Group Of Users
 How to set passwords on users provided only an address to a G Suite group, and share the results back to the teacher who asked for it.